iter8-tools/iter8/mkdocs/docs/getting-started/quick-start/with-knative.md

           value: candidate
     ```

-## Observe experiment in realtime
+## 7. Observe experiment in realtime

-Follow instructions in the three tabs below in *separate* terminals.
+You can observe the experiment in realtime as it progresses.
+Open three *new* terminals and follow instructions in the three tabs below.

-=== "using iter8ctl"
+=== "iter8ctl"
     Install **iter8ctl**.
 You can change the directory where iter8ctl binary is installed by changing GOBIN below.
     ```shell
     GO111MODULE=on GOBIN=/usr/local/bin go get github.com/iter8-tools/iter8ctl@v0.1.0-pre